-Over time with years of use or the occasional accident, rugs can become damaged or loose.
-We always try to repair rugs back to their original condition using different weaving techniques.
-We can also alter rugs by cutting them down to resize or customize for a new look.
-When we start a repair project the first step is to consult with our customers on their expectations and budget for the project.
+Over time, rugs can become damaged or loose with years of use or the occasional accident.
+We always restore rugs to their original condition using different weaving techniques.
+We also alter rugs by cutting them down to resize or customize them for a fresh look.
+When we start a repair project, the first step is to consult with our customers on their expectations and budget.
 We then present a few options that we can agree on.

 Some of our most common repairs are listed below: